Materials for You

 Family Cookie Meetings are critical to the success of the program and required to receive the Troop Bonus.
 Held before the program begins, they help provide a foundation of understanding and agreement for both the volunteers and families.
 Families can talk with their Troop Leaders and Troop Cookie Chair about the upcoming Cookie Program and learn about finance and inventory management, share best methods for staying in contact, and agree on roles and responsibilities.

-New!
 Permission Slips & Financial Responsibility

 Preparing for the Meeting